VirgilSecurity/virgil-crypto-c/docs/module.md

 The 'alternative' item
 ----------------------

-Defines whom component belongs to.
 Base attributes for require.
 Define alternative requirements that can be used, and in fact replace each other.

     <alternative
       [ scope = "public | private | internal"  ("public") ]